mendelorian/ai-blog-generator/README.md

 4. **Paginate** through large lists of entries.
 5. **Copy** the raw Markdown content of each post with a click of a button.

-It’s intended to demonstrate a full-stack approach: a **React** frontend with **Express** and **MongoDB** on the backend.
-The project is an excellent example of modern web development using React Hooks and best practices for user experience and code organization.

 ---

 ## Features